Why It Is Worth Starting Your Bulgarian Beach Holiday In Burgas

 Sozopol

-Sozopol is another ancient seaside town, 35 km south from Burgas.
-Its old town is situated on a little peninsula.
-A walk around it offers a stunning view over the bay and the beach.
-Sozopol is one of the oldest towns on the Bulgarian coast, with the first settlement dating back to the Bronze Age.
+Sozopol is another ancient seaside town, 35 km south of Burgas, with an old town sitting on a little peninsula.
+Walking around it gives you a stunning view over the bay and the beach.
+It’s one of the oldest towns on the Bulgarian coast, with the first settlement dating back to the Bronze Age.

-I love spending a day in Sozopol, strolling around in the cobblestone streets, looking at the old houses, sitting in a restaurant on the cliffs overlooking the bay or just going for a swim on one of its beaches.
+I love spending a day here: wandering the cobblestone streets, looking at the old houses, sitting in a restaurant on the cliffs overlooking the bay, or just going for a swim at one of the beaches.

 Beaches